jacobslusser/ScintillaNET/README.md

 }
 ```

-This example also illustrates the "set-once, run-many" style API that Scintilla is know for.
+This example also illustrates the "set-once, run-many" style API that Scintilla is known for.
 When performing a search, the `TargetStart` and `TargetEnd` properties are set to indicate the search range prior to calling `SearchInTarget`.
 The indicators API is similar.
 The `Indicators.Current` property is first set and then subsequent calls to `Indicators.ClearRange` and `Indicators.FillRange` make use of that value.

 *NOTE: Indicators and styles can be used simultaneously.*